The Bear necessities – part 2

 If you’re interested in reading more legends about the site, the Devils Tower Natural History Association offers a book called First Encounters: Indian Legends of Devils Tower with 25 different creation stories.

-Despite near unanimous opposition from the regional tribes, Senate Bill S. 70, introduced on January 9, 2017 by Senator Michael B. Enzi (R-WY), proposes to enshrine in law the name Devils Tower.
+Despite near unanimous opposition from the regional tribes, Senate Bill S. 70, introduced on January 9, 2017 by Senator Michael B Enzi (R-Wyoming), proposes to enshrine in law the name Devils Tower.

 (In my update in 2023, I found that the original link in the sentence above was no longer active.
 Looking to replace it, i learned that the original bill didn’t pass but as recently as 2021, Wyoming senators were continuing their attempt to enshrine the name Devils Tower.)

-You didn’t think you’d escape two posts on Devils Tower without a Close Enounters of the Third Kind reference
+You didn’t think you’d escape all these posts on Devils Tower without a Close Encounters of the Third Kind reference

 or two